nurturingmyself/kafka-helpers/README.md

 ## A common usage scenario

-Let's examine a theoretical graph from one of our services.
+Let's examine a typical graph that reads and writes Kafka topics.
 We'll write out the stage types in parentheses.

 The graph needs to do the following:
 - Read messages from a Kafka topic (`CommittableMessage[Array[Byte]]`)